paoloriccardi/paoloriccardi.github.io/whoami.md

 ##### Who am I?

 My name is Paolo Riccardi and I've been a Computer Science enthusiast since childhood.
 I knew I was hooked in from the first moment I saw that boxy cursor of my older brother Commodore 64.

-A lot of things happened over the decades, I switched from Logo and Basic to Pascal and electric guitars in High School.
+I switched from Logo and Basic to Pascal and electric guitars in High School.
 I discovered Slackware and fell in love with Linux and Open Source and more broadly with Hacking as a mindset.

-Once at University I started using regularly C and Java, which were joined over the years by Php, Objective C and Python... and I've just bought a Go manual which is on top of my tech books backlog.
+While at University I started using regularly C and Java, which were joined over the years by Php, Objective C and Python... and I've just bought a Go manual which is on top of my tech books backlog.

 While at University I discovered distributed systems under the form of process calculus and concurrency theory.
 Although under a less theoretical perspective, distributed systems are still nowadays my favourite area of technical expertise.

-Anyway, over the years, before I realized, my passion became my full time job.
+Over the years, before I knew it, my passion became my full time job.
-Actually I live in Tuscany (Italy), where I graduated in Computer Science (BS & MS) and where I work as Solution Architect for a consulting company.
+Now I live in Tuscany (Italy), where I graduated in Computer Science (BS & MS) and where I work as Solution Architect for a consulting company.

 ##### What else?